-For example, one of the projects in India (project 1) aimed to enhance the literacy sub-skillsof boys and girls in low-income rural areas (and in urban slums) via mobile game-based learning of English in non-formal, formal and informal education contexts.
+For example, one of the projects in India (project 1) aimed to enhance the literacy sub-skills of boys and girls in low-income rural areas (and in urban slums) via mobile game-based learning of English in non-formal, formal and informal education contexts.
 The projects in Afghanistan and Pakistan aimed to help women not only acquire basic reading and writing skills but also to retain these skills.
 The rationales of the projects in Afghanistan, Niger and Pakistan also expressed concern about the empowerment of rural young women (in the case of Niger, women and men).
 But their approaches to literacy as well as their activities, including learning processes, did not go (as designed and evaluated) beyond a reported acquisition of basic literacy skills.
-In this regard, the application of these skills in participants' daily lives and work, as envisaged in the definition of functional literacy, remained short.
+In this regard, the application of functional literacy, remained short.
 Similarly, any increase in women's voice and participation thanks to literacy skills acquired remained reported only at an anecdotal level, and/or as a spill over effect enhancing the community's approval and support of the project.

 The project in Niger was based on the observation that 'illiterate traders in Niger were teaching themselves how to read and write in order to be able to benefit from the lower prices that sending SMS offered compared with calling.
-If mobile phones could encourage illiterate traders to become partially literate, how useful would it be to incorporate mobile phones in adult literacy classes?'135 In consequence, this project provided mobile phones and instruction to adults (including participants from producers' associations) on how to use mobiles in literacy programmes (including 'functional literacy topics').
+If mobile phones could encourage illiterate traders to become partially literate, how useful would it be to incorporate mobile phones in adult literacy classes?'
+In consequence, this project provided mobile phones and instruction to adults (including participants from producers' associations) on how to use mobiles in literacy programmes (including 'functional literacy topics').
 However, connection of acquired reading and writing skills back to the trade or production activity was not made or followed up on.